No incidents in two years with AmSteel®-Blue ropes made with Dyneema®

 BW FM's first step

 BW FM’s first step was to contact Samson, a worldwide leader in the development and manufacturing of high performance ropes made with Dyneema®, to investigate why the ropes were breaking.
 Following on-board inspections at sea, it was found that the jackets were hindering the proper inspection of the rope core.
 The idea behind jacketed lines is to protect the load-bearing rope core against abrasion, cutting and wear.
-But what is meant to be an additional safety feature actually has a downside as well: it makes inspecting rope cores hard to do on the fly.
+But what is meant to be an additional safety feature actually has a downside as well: it could make inspecting rope cores hard to do on the fly.
 The jacket can hide damage to the load-bearing core that could lead to line failure under load.
-Additionally, inspection is difficult to do without taking the ropes out of service, removing the jacket, and essentially destroying the rope.

 Safer with Amsteel®-Blue mooring ropes